-7. Terms of employment
+7. Terms of Employment

-- a) 1.2 times minister's minimum remuneration package. - b) Manse provided or manse allowance, to be reviewed annually. - c) Agreed communication costs. - d) Fully serviced vehicle with work related expenses, running costs or equivalent benefit. - e) Manse energy up to \$2000 per annum, to be reviewed annually. - f) Superannuation at the ministerial rate. - g) Five weeks annual leave. - h) One week study leave. - i) Removal costs. - j) Work Cover and minister's disability insurance. - k) Long service leave according to provisions for ministers under the Maintenance of the Ministry Committee. - 1) Any other provision the Assembly may determine from time to time. - m) The position is a full-time appointment. - n) The appointment is for an initial period of 3 years terminable by 6 months' notice on either side. - o) The appointment can be extended by further 5-year terms, with a satisfactory professional review before any reappointment.
-Any professional review panel or committee should include at least one person external to the MDC.
+- a) 1.20 times minister's minimum remuneration package. - b) Manse provided or manse allowance, to be reviewed annually. - c) Agreed communication costs. - d) Fully serviced vehicle with work-related expenses, running costs or equivalent benefit. - e) Manse energy up to \$2,600 a year, to be reviewed annually. - f) Superannuation at the ministerial rate. - g) Five weeks annual leave. - h) One-week study leave for professional development, subject to the concurrence of the committee and in line with MDC purpose and goals, with approved associated expenses also being provided. - Removal costs are ordinarily paid once at the time of first appointment, but, in special circumstances, the committee may approve a part of or all additional removal costs in the contract period. - j) Work Cover and minister's disability insurance. - k) Long service Leave according to provisions for ministers under the Maintenance of the Ministry Committee. - I) Professional supervision costs, for the long-term welfare of the MDO, subject to committee approval, - m) Any other provision the Assembly may determine from time to time. - n) The position is a full-time appointment. - o) The position will include annual internal committee performance reviews. - p) The appointment can be extended by a further five-year term, with a satisfactory professional review before any reappointment.
+Any professional review panel should include one person external to the MDC.